csula/cs460-fall-2015/documents/misc/github-tutorial.md

 With that being said, this article will first explains a few basic terminologies for Git like `branch`, `commit`, `push`, `Pull Request`, and `fetch` with `pull` with what they are visually.
 Then, we will go into basic *Hello World* example just like our first exercise.

-The goal of this tutorial is to give all students abilities and confidence to use Git/Github just like all other tools (e.g. email and chatroom) to increase **colloboration** of this class.
+The goal of this tutorial is to give all students abilities and confidence to use Git/Github just like all other tools (e.g. email and chat room) to increase **collaboration** of this class.

 Without further due, lets get started.